-- a) A learner shall be allowed to keep term for Semester II irrespective of number of heads of failure in the Semester I. - b) A learner shall be allowed to keep term for Semester III if he/she passes each of Semester I and Semester II c) A learner shall be allowed to keep term for Semester IV irrespective of number of heads of failure in Semester III.
-However, the learner shall pass each course of Semester I and Semester II in order to appear for Semester IV.
+- 1) A learner shall be allowed to keep term for Semester II irrespective of number of courses of failure in the Semester I. - 2) A learner shall be allowed to keep term for Semester III if he/she passes each of Semester I and Semester II

-A learner who fails in not more than two courses of Semester I and Semester II taken together.
+A learner fails in not more than two courses of Semester I and Semester II taken together.